openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-installation.md

 #### Label IO Node Candidates

-All worker nodes which will have Io engine pods running on them must be labelled with the OpenEBS storage type "Replicated Engine".
+All worker nodes which will have IO engine pods running on them must be labelled with the OpenEBS storage type "Replicated Engine".
 This label will be used as a node selector by the IO engine Daemonset, which is deployed as a part of the Replicated Storage data plane components installation.
 To add this label to a node, execute:

 ```
 kubectl label node <node_name> openebs.io/engine=mayastor